 We get it.
 You have been injured at work, your workers’ comp claim has been approved and you are getting medical treatment, and the last thing you want is doing some work that you absolutely do not want to do.
 While you cannot return to your pre-injury duties at work, your employer may offer you modified or alternative work to accommodate your physical limitations.
 But what if you do not want to accept that offer?
 What are the consequences of turning down the light-duty work offered by your employer in California?

-Those who refuse to perform the alternative or modified work duties offered by their employer while receiving workers’ comp benefits learn it the hard way that doing so may lead to the loss of right to additional benefits available in the workers’ comp program.
+Those who refuse to perform the alternative or modified work duties offered by their employer while receiving workers’ comp benefits learn it the hard way that doing so may lead to the loss of the right to additional benefits available in the workers’ comp program.

 If you cannot return to your pre-injury work duties because of your partial (temporary) or permanent (long-lasting) disability, your employer may offer you regular, modified, or alternative work